mmoth-kurtis/MMotH-Fenics-UK/docs/index.md

-Simulating left-ventricle mechanics using the finite element method (FEM) with an embedded cell mechanics model
+Simulating left-ventricle mechanics using the finite element method with an embedded cell mechanics model and coupled circulatory model.